craftcms/docs/docs/.artifacts/cms/5.x/config-general.md

 </div>

-The URL to the root directory that should store published control panel resources.
+The URL to the root directory where control panel resources are published.

 ::: code
 ```php Static Config